curl/curl/docs/CONNECTION-FILTERS.md

 # curl connection filters

 Connection filters is a design in the internals of curl, not visible in its public API.
 They were added in curl v7.87.0.
 This document describes the concepts, its high level implementation and the motivations.

 ## Filters

 A "connection filter" is a piece of code that is responsible for handling a range of operations of curl's connections: reading, writing, waiting on external events, connecting and closing down - to name the most important ones.

 The most important feat of connection filters is that they can be stacked on top of each other (or "chained" if you prefer that metaphor).
-In the common scenario that you want to retrieve a `https:` url with curl, you need 2 basic things to send the request and get the response: a TCP connection, represented by a `socket` and a SSL instance en- and decrypt over that socket.
+In the common scenario that you want to retrieve a `https:` URL with curl, you need 2 basic things to send the request and get the response: a TCP connection, represented by a `socket` and a SSL instance en- and decrypt over that socket.
 You write your request to the SSL instance, which encrypts and writes that data to the socket, which then sends the bytes over the network.

 With connection filters, curl's internal setup will look something like this (cf for connection filter):

 ```
 Curl_easy *data         connectdata *conn        cf-ssl        cf-socket